Motion to Take Note

 What the five of us also had in common, apart from that description, was that we had all been involved in various ways in the finance sector.
 It struck me then how many in the outside world see a contrast, if not a contradiction, between high finance, or finance generally, and those who are concerned about and campaign for the environment; they are seen very much as separate bedfellows.
 If I want to do one thing in this debate, it is to show that it is vital that those two characteristics—those skills, those markets, those interests—are indeed bedfellows in the way that the future of our planet develops.

 The background to this debate is, inevitably, the Paris agreement of December 2016.
 Its headline purposes were to reaffirm an international agreement on the target for a maximum planetary temperature change of 2 degrees, but the island nations of this world in particular aspired to an increase of only 1.5 degrees.
 When I secured this debate, I wondered what the financial size was of the commitment to meet the Paris agreement.
 The numbers are very difficult to envisage but I shall give the House two of them.
-The first is $100 billion a year is needed by 2020 to support climate action just in the developing countries—that does not even include the developed world.
+The first is that $100 billion a year is needed by 2020 to support climate action just in the developing countries—that does not even include the developed world.
 Secondly, the International Energy Agency estimates that $26 trillion of additional investment is needed in renewables and energy efficiency between 2015 and 2040 to achieve even the two-degree target, and that is just in clean energy efficiency and generation.
 However, it is not just about those areas.
 We also have a need for energy storage, recycling and circular economy systems, right the way down to the minutiae of smart meters, home insulation and research and development into new technology.
 It is blindingly obvious that public sector money has no chance of getting anywhere near those totals, so private sector investment is vital.

 That is merely around the mitigation of climate change.
 In terms of adaptation, major weather events demand major upgrading and the provision of public and private infrastructure, the most obvious element being coastal defence.
 The key role here is that of the insurance industry in covering the costs of flooding, storm damage, firestorms and droughts.
-The numbers show that insured losses have increased from an average of around $10 billion per annum in the 1980s to an average of around $45 billion per annum—a fourfold increase so far this decade.
+The numbers show that insured losses have increased from an average of around $10 billion per annum in the 1980s to an average of around $45 billion per annum—a fourfold increase so far by this decade.
 Overall losses are up threefold over the past 30 years: there are some four times the amount of insured losses.

 Taking those mitigation and adaptation imperatives to meet the climate change challenge, and then connecting with the world of finance, we meet head-on the challenge of financial stability and resilience.
 Two threats are seen here.
 One is transition risks, which are about the reallocation of assets from dirty to clean technologies.
 The challenge is to do that in an orderly market transition.
 The remedies are classic: green investment finance; transparent corporate reporting around assets, not least the potential stranded assets; and corporate environmental performance.
 Then there is the adaptation side—the physical risks of climate events, which are very much down to the insurance and banking sectors.